epfl-ada/ada-2025-project-adastraperaspera/data_story.md

 In this section, we will perform nested regression modeling to systematically assess how different spatial feature groups contribute to predicting Plaque-Induced Gene (PIG) expression.
 For each PIG, we fit a series of nested linear models that incrementally add features, allowing us to quantify the contribution of each using statistical tests.
 Namely, we fit 4 models:

-- Regress:
+- Model 0:
-  - PIG expression against
+  - Regress PIG expression against
   - Distance to plaque
-- Regress:
+- Model 1:
-  - PIG expression against
+  - Regress PIG expression against
   - Distance to plaque and
   - Plaque geometry features (area, perimeter, major axis, orientation)
-- Regress:
+- Model 2:
-  - PIG expression against
+  - Regress PIG expression against
   - Distance to plaque and
   - Plaque geometry features
   - Multi-plaque proximity features (number of plaques within radius, mean distance to plaques within radius)
-- Regress:
+- Models 3_1, 3_2, 3_4, 3_8, 3_15:
-  - PIG expression against
+  - Regress PIG expression against
   - Distance to plaque and
   - Plaque geometry features
   - Multi-plaque proximity features
   - Neighborhood PIGs features (mean expression of top 1/2/4/8/15 other PIGs in 100 nearest neighbors)

 When comparing each successive model, we use nested F-tests to assess whether adding features significantly improves the proportion of variance explained.
 We use the significance level of 0.01.
+Further, we account for multiple testing by applying  Benjamini-Hochberg FDR correction.
+This is because for each nested model comparison, we perform 16 independent tests, one for each PIG.

-Further, we perform result separation.
+Additionally, we perform result separation.
 Namely, we automatically separate results into model summaries and nested comparisons for clean interpretation.
 The results are summarized in the figure below.

 <p align="center">
   <!-- This was obtained with plot_nested_regression_adj_r2; usage in results.ipynb -->